-This unit is offered in the first half of the year, and consists of 30 hours' lecture and 60 hours' laboratory time.
+This unit is offered in Session 1, and consists of 28 hours' lecture and 56 hours' laboratory time.

 41.101B Metabolism

 The intermediary metabolism of carbohydrates, lipids and nitrogenous compounds.
 The molecular mechanism of gene expression and protein synthesis.
 Practical work to illustrate the lecture course.